 You cannot fail to learn the skills of organization, only I can fail as your teacher to teach you what you need.
-I continue to add on to what I offer for the Organize 365 community (often for free) because I want to meet your needs to ensure you learn the skill of organization.
+I continue to add to what I offer for the Organize 365 community (often for free) because I want to meet your needs to ensure you learn the skill of organization.
 You will always get grace from Organize 365.
 Our programs are all lifetime memberships.
 I want you to move along at your own pace and use the resources you need to be successful.

 I want you to give yourself grace.
 You may not be organized yet, but you can walk through this transformational journey alongside us.
 Focus on functional organizing, grow your organizational muscles, and take it one step at a time.
 Words of affirmation are my love language, and I love to hear “You are doing a good job!”
 I want you to hear that too.

-Bonus: We have created the Sunday Basket Certified Workshop Organizers to be local support for you if that’s what you need to be successful.
+Bonus: We have created the Paper Solution Certified Workshop Organizers to be local support for you if that’s what you need to be successful.
 The certification was created because I knew that some people would need in-person instruction.
 Sometimes you may just need the in-person support that these women provide.
 The directory has a list of certified folks in your area and the organizers will share their events and classes here.

 This episode is a part of the Organize 365® Glossary Playlist.
 Listen to other episodes on the Glossary Playlist here.